 Here is a list of common interjections, but there are hundreds more:

 Watch this fun cartoon video to review interjections:

-Re-type the sentences that you used for Ex.
+Go back to the sentences you used for Ex.
 1 in Ch.
-3.1 one last time.
+3.1 for a final time.

-Mark all the nouns, pronouns, verbs, adjectives, adverbs, and prepositions using the appropriate highlight color.
-If you made any errors on previous exercises, correct them here.
+You have marked all the nouns, pronouns, verbs, adjectives, adverbs, and prepositions using the appropriate highlight color.
+Double check to be sure your answers are correct.

 Now, mark any conjunctions by highlighting them in pink and any interjections by highlighting them in gray.

-If you have done this series of exercises correctly, every word in every sentence will be identified by the job it is doing.
-You will have mastered the basics of how words work.
+If you have done this series of exercises correctly, every word will be identified by the job it is doing and the relationships between the words will be clear.

 - Conjunctions are helpful connectors.

 - Interjections show emotion, but should be avoided in college writing.

 a group of words that contains a subject and a verb but is dependent on the rest of the sentence to finish the thought